 About the Third Street Center

 Carbondale, Colorado has a history of forging creative solutions and enlisting individual talents to accomplish great things for the Roaring Fork Valley.
 Where a need has been identified, Carbondale has rallied to meet it.
-This is especially true of the 45,100-square-foot newly renovated Third Street Center.
+This is especially true of the 45,100-square-foot renovated Third Street Center.

 Transforming a 1961 school building that had undergone expansion over the decades presented the Third Street Center’s Design and Development Team with unique challenges … as well as enormous opportunities.
 The project team, led by developer Gavin Brooke of Land + Shelter and architect Jeff Dickinson of Energy and Sustainable Design, made sustainability a core design principle.
 Using LEED guidelines, they developed a renovation plan that unifies the building’s sections, honors a commitment to managing longterm costs for tenants, and minimizes the facility’s carbon footprint.